A Practical Guide to Using OKRs in Product Management

 By the time company revenue or user growth has changed in a significant way, you can’t tie these lagging indicators to one of your last efforts and are probably already working on the next one.

 If you don’t want to default to using Outputs as your main success criteria, you need metrics that LEAD teams toward creating and measuring success, which brings us to leading indicators.
-Typical examples could be “number of marketing emails sent,” “page views of product detail pages,” or “CTR of homepage banner.”
+Below is an exemplary reverse-engineering of a lagging indicator based on the previous example for a mental fitness product area:

 Here’s the critical question for defining leading indicators: